dcxSt/grateful-cli/README.md

 - [ ] Refactor
 - [ ] Better logs (trace error etc)
 - [ ] bugfix, `grateful last` returns the first element of the json file instead of the last one.
+- [ ] Find and link supporting documentation that validates claims about how this makes you happy.

 If you like this cli and want a new feature just send me a message!
 Also, feel free to contribute code if you feel like it.